 Believe it or not, the bacteria on your toothbrush may not be all that bad.
 The American Dental Association (ADA) reports that even though bacteria accumulates on your toothbrush, there is no indication that these germs negatively affect your oral or general health.

 Your body is continually subject to bacteria, but it fights off infections by using passive and active mechanisms.
 Skin and mucous membranes are passive barriers that keep germs out of the body.
-If the skin or membranes become compromised, your body uses antibodies (white blood cells), as well as digestive acids and enzymes to protect you from
+If the skin or membranes become compromised, your body uses antibodies (white blood cells), as well as digestive acids and enzymes to protect you from disease.
+However, someone who has a compromised immune system or a disease that is transferable by blood or saliva may consider taking extra precautions to reduce bacterial contamination on their toothbrush.

 You can find all kinds of gadgets and solutions that claim to sanitise or disinfect your toothbrush, but sanitising is different from sterilising.
-Sterilising means that all bacteria are
+Sterilising means that all bacteria are eliminated, while sanitising means your brush won't be entirely germ-free.

 The ADA explains that there isn't conclusive data on the effectiveness of disinfecting your toothbrush with solutions like antimicrobial mouthwash or hydrogen peroxide.
 It's important, however, to not put your toothbrush in the dishwasher or microwave, as these cleaning methods will likely damage your brush.